Web Apps Overview

 Notice that the icon used to toggle between Severity-based and Timeband-based formats changes.

-The upper left corner of the Web Apps (Asset) List contains one blue box with the number of assets meeting your selection criteria, and a second blue box reflecting the number of Web Apps the user selected as being of interest.
+The upper left corner of the Web Apps List contains a blue box with the number of assets meeting your selection criteria, as shown below.

 Action Icons Function

-Clicking on this icon results in resetting the dashboard to its default state.
+Clicking this icon resets the dashboard to its default state.

-Clicking on this icon downloads (in CSV format) all details for all/selected list of Web Apps.
+Clicking this icon downloads (in CSV format) all details for all or selected Web Apps.

 Filtering Options